A Numerical Proof of Shell Model Turbulence Closure

 The FRM is resolved with a $4^{th}$ order Runge-Kutta scheme with explicit integration of the viscosity~\cite{dynturb}.
 The integration timestep $\Delta t_{GT}$ (for \textit{Ground Truth}) needs to be sufficiently small as to resolve the complete energy cascade up to the Kolmogorov scale (shell index $N_{\eta}$).

 The LSTM-LES model, instead, is composed of the same $4^{th}$ order Runge-Kutta scheme for the evolution of the large scale DOFs $\{ u_n, n=0,\dots,N_{cut}\}$, and a Recurrent Artificial Neural Network, modelling the subgrid closure.
-The timestep used in this model will be indicated by $\Delta t_{LES}$ and is considerably bigger than $\Delta t_{GT}$ (see Table~\ref{table}), being $N_{cut} \ll N_{\eta} $ the smallest scale that needs to be explicitly resolved, significantly reducing the computational costs.
+The timestep used in this model will be indicated by $\Delta t_{LES}$ and is considerably bigger than $\Delta t_{GT}$ (see Table S.I in the Supplementary Material), being $N_{cut} \ll N_{\eta} $ the smallest scale that needs to be explicitly resolved, significantly reducing the computational costs.

 Artificial Neural Networks are a class of complex nonlinear models that have been shown to satisfy, under some hypothesis, universal approximation theorems for arbitrary functions~\cite{uniapprox}.
 In the last decade they have obtained outstanding results in various fields~\cite{ml2}, also comprising fluid dynamics and turbulence modelling~\cite{mlturb1,mlturb2,repred}.
 We employ a Recurrent Neural Network (RNN) architecture~\cite{rnn}, which is particularly useful in the context of time series data since the input of the neural network is composed by a \textit{present} input term and by a \textit{state} (or memory) term, coming from a previous evaluation of the network.
 In particular, we use Long-Short Term Memory (LSTM) networks, which are a particular istance of recurrent neural networks that implement a gating mechanism in order to alleviate the problem of vanishing/exploding gradients during training~\cite{lstm}.